osita-sunday-nnyigide/Pras_Server/Pras_Server/README.md

 Bear in mind that PRAS uses a particular name for the output file and will automatically remove the file during another run.
 To process multiple files at the same time, concatenate the file name with PRAS dafault name in the appropriate .py file in your installation folder.
 Alternatively you can download the whole PRAS source code at https://www.protein-science.com/ and modify the software as deemed fit before installation.

-PRAS is being considered for publication and the link to the paper will be provided as a reference when published.
-In the meantime you can cite PRAS as:
+PRAS has been peer reviewed and published.
+Please cite PRAS as:

 O.S.
 Nnyigide, T.O.
 Nnyigide, S.G.
 Lee, K. Hyun.
-PRAS: A Web Server to Repair PDB Structures, Add Missing Heavy Atoms and Hydrogen Atoms and Assign Secondary Structure by Amide Interactions.
-Submitted
+Protein Repair and Analysis Server: A Web Server to Repair PDB Structures, Add Missing Heavy Atoms and Hydrogen Atoms and Assign Secondary Structure by Amide Interactions.
+J. Chem.
+Inf.
+Model., 2022.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)